 Land Marks: Art+ Places+ Perspectives is a network of collaborative, contemporary art projects across Canada's national parks on the 150th anniversary of Canadian Confederation in 2017 that will foster a dialogue about our collective histories and shared futures through a multiplicity of voices.
 In this studio course, under the umbrella of the Land Marks project, students will explore our complex relationship to the local landscape from many perspectives.
 They will research, consider and propose a site-responsive artwork to specific regional sites chosen by the project curators.
-Proposed works can include but are not limited to sculptural installations, interactive
+Proposed works can include but are not limited to sculptural installations, interactive media installations, performance, earth works, the monumental, and the ephemeral.

-SCLP-3900 Advance Workshop: Airport Project 9 Studio Credits
+SCLP-3900 Advance Workshop: Airport Project